adap/flower/datasets/doc/source/how-to.rst

 How-To Guides
 =============

-Flower Datasets easily integrates with the common frameworks like TensorFlow and PyTorch (among others) because it uses Hugging Face under the hood.
+Flower Datasets library easily integrates with common frameworks like TensorFlow and PyTorch (among others) because it uses Hugging Face under the hood.
 Learn how to transform the HuggingFace dataset to the framework of your choice.
-Feel free to also check the original HuggingFace documentation.

 .. toctree::
    :maxdepth: 4

    how-to-use-with-tf
    how-to-use-with-torch
+   how-to-use-with-numpy

+Feel free to check the original HuggingFace `documentation <https://huggingface.co/docs/datasets/index>`_ if you didn't find the things you were looking for.